rht-labs/tech-exercise/docs/1-the-manual-menace/12-tenant-operator-101.md

 # 🐓 Tenant Operator 101

 Stakater’s [Tenant-Operator](https://docs.cloud.stakater.com/content/sre/tenant-operator/overview.html) makes it easy to implement multi-tenancy in your organisation.
+When you create a tenant, you get a dedicated SAAP instance.
-When Network and Security Policies, Resource Quotas, Limit Ranges, and RBAC are configured for a tenant, all the namespaces and users inherit these policies.
+Network and Security Policies, Resource Quotas, Limit Ranges, and RBAC policies which are configured for a tenant, are inherited by all the namespaces and users of that tenant.

 With Tenant-Operator custom resources, you can help your developers self-service, reliving your admins of some engineering toil.